mchaelphen/Backend-Inosoft-Test/README.md

 This app use:
 - Laravel 9, PHP 8, MongoDB 6

-I've prepared a Postman Collection for all the routes available.
-Import the collection into Postman App for easier review of the app.
+I've prepared a Postman Collection for all the routes available Import the collection into Postman App for easier review of the app This file is the Postman collection `Inosoft.postman_collection.json`

 The app implement Service Repository Pattern
 Strict class type are on and configured within App/Providers/AppServiceProvider